How to update your content in 10 steps (and make it better)

 The final step to update your content

 All that’s left to do now is click on ‘Republish’ or ‘Update’.
-Now take a look at your updated content on the front end of your site and admire your work!
+Now, look at your updated content on the front end of your site and admire your work!

 Keep reading: Clean up your old content with our SEO workout! »